ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/Embedded.python.markdown

-﻿# Server : Running an embedded instance
+﻿# Server : Running an Embedded Instance

-## Overview
+{PANEL:Overview}

-RavenDB makes it very easy to be embedded within your application, with PyRavenDB Embedded package you don't need to do anything only download the package and start your own PyRavenDB Embedded server.
+RavenDB makes it very easy to be embedded within your application, with PyRavenDB Embedded package you can integrate your RavenDB server with few easy steps.
 {CODE:python embedded_example@server\embedded.py /}

-## Getting Started
+{PANEL/}

+{PANEL:Prerequisites}
+ PyRavenDB Embedded **does not include .NET Core runtime required for it to run**.
+ By default the `ServerOptions.framework_version` is set to the .NET Core version that we compiled the server with and `ServerOptions.dotnet_path` is set to `dotnet` meaning that it will require to have it declared in PATH.
+ We highly recommend using the .NET Core framework version defined in `ServerOptions.framework_version` for proper functioning of the Server.
+ If you don't have dotnet installed The .NET Core runtime can be downloaded from [here](https://www.microsoft.com/net/download), to use it just add it to the PATH or change `ServerOptions.dotnet_path` to **dotnet.exe** path you just downloaded.

+{CODE:python run_with_dotnet_path@server\embedded.py /}

+{PANEL/}

+{PANEL:Getting Started}

+### Installation
 ---
 * Create a new project.
 * Install from [PyPi](https://pypi.python.org/pypi),